ADD CONDITION

 Hepatic Impairment

 If you have liver problems, it's important to know that the information provided does not include specific guidelines for dosage adjustments, special monitoring, or precautions related to your condition.
-This means that there are no detailed recommendations available for how your liver health might affect the use of this medication.
+This means that there are no tailored recommendations for how the medication may affect you differently due to your liver health.

-Always consult your healthcare provider for personalized advice and to ensure that any treatment plan is safe and appropriate for your liver condition.
-They can help determine the best course of action based on your individual health needs.
+Always consult your healthcare provider for personalized advice and to ensure that any treatment plan is safe and effective for your specific situation.
+They can help determine the best approach based on your liver function and overall health.

 Drug Interactions